 The impact continued into the weeks after Black Friday with products bearing Novelty words getting a 3.42% conversion rate.

-This means there is no one-size fits all for psychology.
+This means there is no one-size fits all for psychological messaging on-site.

 Use segmentation, analytics, and profiling to get closer to your customers and facilitate their shopping during this busy weekend (more on persuasive marketing tactics here).